Protest and dissent in China: Online protests

-Chinese dissidents have increasingly embraced the internet as a means of expressing and organizing opposition to the government or CCP leadership, and technology tools have become a principle way for Chinese citizens to spread otherwise censored news and information.
-Although the internet in China is subject to severe censorship and surveillance, the relative anonymity and security in number that it offers has made it a preferred forum for expressing dissenting views and opinions.

 A number of prominent Chinese dissidents, scholars, and rights defenders, and artists maintain blogs to which they post essays and criticisms of the CCP.
 One innovative use of the internet as a medium for protest was a video created by artist Ai Weiwei, in which different Chinese citizens were filmed reading the names of victims from the 2008 Sichuan earthquake, who died due to poor school construction.

 Several high-profile instances of human rights abuses have sparked online protests.
 The 2009 arrest of 21-year-old Deng Yujiao, who killed a local government official in self-defense when he tried to sexually assault her, sparked outrage among Chinese netizens, resulting in some four million posts online.
-Charges against Deng were eventually dropped in response to the outcry.
+As a result of the national outcry, police released Deng Yujiao on bail on May 26 and put her under house arrest.
+Prosecutors reduced her charge to the lesser offense of "intentional assault" instead of murder.

-Internet vigilantes dubbed "human flesh search engines" seek to exact justice against corrupt authorities or other individuals by posting personal information about the offenders, and inviting the public to use this information to humiliate and shame them.
+Internet vigilantes dubbed human flesh search engines seek to exact justice against corrupt authorities or other individuals by posting personal information about the offenders, and inviting the public to use this information to humiliate and shame them.

 In 2008, a pro-democracy manifesto authored by a group of intellectuals titled Charter 08 circulated online, eventually collecting approximately 10,000 signatures and earning one of its authors, Liu Xiaobo, a Nobel Peace Prize.
-The Falun Gong-affiliated Epoch Times maintains a website that allows Chinese citizens to post anonymous, symbolic withdrawals from the CCP, Communist Youth League, or Young Pioneers.
-The site claims tens of millions of people have posted such statements, though the number is not independently verified.